 - Fast cloud infrastructure so you are not waiting 2 minutes per image

-- Multiple models in one place so you can switch between Flux Dev and Realistic Vision without leaving the interface
+- Multiple models in one place so you can switch between Seedream 4.5 and Flux Dev without leaving the interface

 - Parameter control so you can actually adjust guidance scale, steps, and aspect ratio